 The Company measures certain assets, including property, plant and equipment, intangible assets and goodwill, at fair value on a nonrecurring basis when they are deemed to be impaired.
-The fair value of these assets is determined with valuation techniques using the best information available and may include quoted market prices, market comparables and discounted cash flow models.
+The fair value of these assets is determined with valuation techniques using the best information available, which may include quoted market prices, market comparables and discounted cash flow models.

-The carrying amounts reported in the Company's consolidated financial statements for cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities approximate fair value because of the short-term nature of these financial instruments.
+The carrying amounts reported in the Company's consolidated financial statements for cash and cash equivalents, accounts receivable, prepaid and other current assets and accounts payable and accrued liabilities approximate fair value because of the short-term nature of these financial instruments.